Skip to main content

 VALUES ($1, $2, NOW(), $3)

-ON CONFLICT (idempotency_key) DO NOTHING
+ON CONFLICT (webhook_name, idempotency_key) DO UPDATE

 When the same webhook arrives again:

-2. If found, return cached response immediately
+2. If already claimed and not expired, return immediately

 TTL-Based Cleanup